kookyleo/markon/README.md

    - Content is hidden until the next same-level or higher-level heading
    - The heading shows "(click to expand)" hint

-4. **Click a collapsed heading** to expand it:
+4. **Click "(click to expand)"** to temporarily expand a viewed section:
    - The section content becomes visible again
-   - The "Viewed" checkbox is automatically unchecked
+   - The "Viewed" checkbox remains checked
+   - The hint changes to "(click to collapse)"
+   - Click again to re-collapse while keeping viewed status

+5. **Uncheck the box** to fully unmark a section:
+   - The section expands permanently
+   - The "(click to expand/collapse)" hint disappears

 **Features**: